 Outstanding Good Acceptable Unsatisfactory Students have an excellent understanding of how Islamic values influence contemporary society.
 Students have a clear understanding of how Islamic values influence contemporary society.
-Students have an adequate understanding of how Islamic values influence contemporary society. understa Islamic s have a limited anding of how values influence porary society.
+Students have an adequate understanding of how Islamic values influence contemporary society.
+Students have a limited understanding of how Islamic values influence contemporary society.
 They respect and appreciate the heritage and culture of the UAE that underpin and influence contemporary life in Dubai.
 They appreciate the heritage and culture of the UAE that underpin and influence contemporary life in Dubai.
-They have a basic knowledge of the heritage and culture of the UAE that underpin and influence contemporary life in Dubai. superfice of the h culture of underpin ve only a ial awareness eritage and of the UAE that n and influence porary life in Students have an excellent awareness and appreciation of their own culture and other cultures from around the world.
+They have a basic knowledge of the heritage and culture of the UAE that underpin and influence contemporary life in Dubai.
+They have only a superficial awareness of the heritage and culture of the UAE that underpin and influence contemporary life in Dubai.
+Students have an excellent awareness and appreciation of their own culture and other cultures from around the world.
 Students have a good appreciation of their own culture and the variety and range of other cultures from around the world.
-Students appreciate their own culture and the variety and range of other cultures from around the world. knowled culture. aware o s have some dge of their own They are not very f other cultures ound the world.
+Students appreciate their own culture and the variety and range of other cultures from around the world.
+Students have some knowledge of their own culture.
+They are not very aware of other cultures from around the world.

-Students' understanding of Islamic values and their local, cultural and global awareness illustrated below would be evaluated as outstanding.
+Understanding of Islamic values and awareness of Emirati and world cultures illustrated below would be evaluated as outstanding.

 - Students demonstrate a very good understanding of Islamic values.
 They appreciate the relevance and impact of these values on everyday life in Dubai and reflect upon key messages in relation to their own lives and experiences.
-Where appropriate, students diligently put into practice what they learn from their awareness of Islamic values. - Local traditions and cultural heritage are well known and understood by students who recognise their importance, relevance and value to people in the UAE. - Students fully appreciate and celebrate their own culture.
+Where appropriate, students diligently put into practice what they learn from their awareness of Islamic values. - Emirati traditions and cultural heritage are well known and understood by students who recognise their importance, relevance and value to people in the UAE. - Students fully appreciate and celebrate their own culture.
 They demonstrate a mature grasp of cultural diversity and breadth including music, art and literature from around the world.
 They are very aware of common elements between cultures.

-Students' understanding of Islamic values and their local, cultural and global awareness illustrated below would be evaluated as acceptable.
+Understanding of Islamic values and awareness of Emirati and world cultures illustrated below would be evaluated as acceptable.

 - Students demonstrate a basic level of understanding of Islamic values.
-They have a secure understanding of the relevance and impact of these values on everyday life in Dubai but need support to apply key messages to their own lives and experiences. - Local traditions and cultural heritage are known and understood by students who recognise their value to people of the UAE. - Students know about their own culture and celebrate it from time to time.
+They have a secure understanding of the relevance and impact of these values on everyday life in Dubai but need support to apply key messages to their own lives and experiences. - Emirati traditions and cultural heritage are known and understood by students who recognise their value to people of the UAE. - Students know about their own culture and celebrate it from time to time.
 However, their understanding may be in isolation from other cultures and students may require support to appreciate its meaning and relevance.
 They are aware of cultural diversity and breadth from around the world but may have a limited knowledge of it.
 They are aware of common elements between cultures.

-Students' understanding of Islamic values and their local, cultural and global awareness are unlikely to be acceptable if:
+Understanding of Islamic values and awareness of Emirati and world cultures are unlikely to be acceptable if: